 In the tape’s most cited segment Bin Laden says he and other planners had calculated the number of casualties and that “I was the most optimistic of them all. … I was thinking that the fire from the gas in the plane would melt the iron structure of the building and collapse the area where the plane hit and all the floors above it only.
 This is all that we had hoped for.”
 Bin Laden also brags that many of the hijackers had no idea of their mission’s form until the very last minute.
 Throughout the tape, Bin Laden and his guest, a radical Saudi sheik, frequently praise and thank Allah.

 Everybody notes that the White House delayed release of the tape so that government translators could triple-check their work.
-The LAT fronts, and the NYT and WP stuff, stories on ambiguous Islamic public opinion.
+The Los Angeles Times fronts, and the New York Times and Washington Post stuff, stories on ambiguous Islamic public opinion.
 The tape horrifies some fence sitters on the question of Bin Laden’s guilt.
 But many adamant defenders of Bin Laden’s innocence just see another conspiracy.
-Among the naysayers: several Islamic professors, Mohammed Atta’s father, and, according to the LAT, a “London-based Islamist” who told Al Jazeera that the U.S. may have culled the video from old wedding footage.
+Among the naysayers: several Islamic professors, Mohammed Atta’s father, and, according to the LAT, a “London-based Islamist” who told Al Jazeera that the United States may have culled the video from old wedding footage.

-The NYT also reports, above the fold, that an unidentified senior military official believes that American-back forces have cornered Bin Laden in a pocket of Tora Bora.
-The unnamed official cites intriguing, but not totally persuasive, evidence: fierce resistance from Al Qaeda fighters, unconfirmed sightings of Bin Laden, and unconfirmed other intelligence sources.
-The WP also reports that Bin Laden may be cornered and notes that the U.S. has sent elite sniper and “snatch and grab” teams to the Tora Bora region.
+The NYT also reports, above the fold, that an unidentified senior military official believes that American-backed forces have cornered Bin Laden in a pocket of Tora Bora.
+The unnamed official cites intriguing, but not totally persuasive, evidence: fierce resistance from al-Qaida fighters, unconfirmed sightings of Bin Laden, and unconfirmed other intelligence sources.
+The WP also reports that Bin Laden may be cornered and notes that the United States has sent elite sniper and “snatch and grab” teams to the Tora Bora region.

-TP has little faith in the Islamic world’s conspiracy theories but does however suspect that another person may have planted the Bin Laden video: Winona Ryder.
-Police arrested the movie star for shoplifting and possession of illegal drugs yesterday at Saks 5th Avenue in Beverly Hills.
+TP has little faith in the Islamic world’s conspiracy theories but does, however, suspect that another person may have planted the Bin Laden video: Winona Ryder.
+Police arrested the movie star for shoplifting and possession of illegal drugs yesterday at Saks Fifth Avenue in Beverly Hills.
 With the release of the tape, her predicament only gets a snippet buried in the WP’s Style section.